Nuitka/Nuitka/Developer_Manual.rst

 -----------

 No more than 120 characters.
 Screens are wider these days, but most of the code aims at keeping the lines below 80.
+Long lines are also a sign of writing incomprehensible code.

 Indentation